 Officially, the route is broken down into 8 separate sections of between 5 and 10 miles, which is almost irrelevant if you’re a keen road cyclist and are used to clocking up 50-or-more miles in a day.

 Walkers might feel differently though so the start/end of each section could make an ideal place to stop overnight if you manage to book in advance and secure one of the guest houses found in most of the coastal villages.

-I won’t go into detail here about how to follow the various trails because the road signs are so good that it’s almost impossible to not know where to go, and coupled with the fact the majority of the route is on the A841 – the only road around Arran’s coastline – you really just have to pedal or walk out of Brodick or Lochranza and stick to the road.
+I won’t go into detail here about how to follow the various trails because the road signs are so good that it’s almost impossible to not know where to go, and coupled with the fact the majority of the route is on the A841 – the main road around Arran’s coastline – you really just have to pedal or walk out of Brodick or Lochranza and keep to the tarmac.